FoNE: Precise Single-Token Number Embeddings via Fourier Features: Introduction

-Beyond theoretical justifications, we demonstrate the effectiveness of FoNE through extensive experiments on a range of arithmetic tasks, including addition, subtraction, and multiplication.
-Our results show that FoNE is the only approach that can achieve perfect accuracy on multiple arithmetic tasks while requiring significantly less training data and fewer model parameters compared to existing methods.
-Moreover, FoNE offers faster training and inference times by encoding each number into a single token, thereby reducing the computational overhead.
+Beyond theoretical justification, we demonstrate the effectiveness of FoNE through extensive experiments on arithmetic tasks, including addition, subtraction, and multiplication.
+Our results show that FoNE is the only approach which—when used to train a Transformer from scratch—achieves perfect accuracy on multiple arithmetic tasks while requiring significantly less training data and fewer model parameters compared to existing methods.
+Moreover, FoNE offers faster training and inference times by encoding each number into a single token.
+On 6‐digit decimal addition it achieves $\geq 99\%$ accuracy using $64\times$ less data than subword or digit‐wise embeddings, while cutting token usage per number by $3\times$ and $6\times$, respectively.
 These findings underscore FoNE’s capacity to represent and manipulate numerical data both efficiently and precisely within large language models.